Protection of Minors FAQ

 If you are not involved in any programs or activities involving minors, most of the provisions of the policy will not apply to you.
 Everyone, however, is expected to 1) review the signs of abuse and neglect of minors, 2) help to protect the safety and well-being of minors with whom they may interact, and 3) report known or suspected abuse or neglect of a minor.
 The policy does not apply to personal activities that are apart from your role or responsibilities as a student, faculty-member or staff-member, but the guidance provided by the policy may be helpful and important in non-University contexts.

 If you are participating in a program or activity involving minors and you know, suspect, or receive information indicating that a minor has been abused or neglected or is otherwise unsafe, you must make a report.
-Information on signs of abuse and neglect are is available here.
+Find out information on signs of abuse and neglect.

 To make a report, contact the Office of Compliance and Ethics (OCE) by calling (202) 687-6493.
 You may also report through the University’s Compliance Helpline, which is accessible at http://compliance.georgetown.edu or by telephone at (888) 239.9181, 24 hours a day.
 OCE will help determine next steps.

 All individuals working with minors in University programs or activities are required to review the University’s Working with Minors Guidelines and certify that they have done so.
 The Working with Minors Guidelines provide helpful tips for maintaining a safe and positive environment when working with minors, advice on signs of child abuse and neglect, and steps to take if you suspect that a minor has been abused or neglected.
-The Working with Minors Guidelines are accessible here.
+View the Working with Minors Guidelines.

 In addition, program or activity directors, and individuals who stay overnight with, or are regularly alone with, minors, must also complete a free online training course entitled: Sexual Misconduct: How Teachers/Educators Can Protect Our Children.
-The online training course is accessible here.
+View the online training course.

 Yes.
 All faculty, staff and students who are involved in a University-run or -affiliated program or activity involving minors must certify that they have reviewed the Working with Minors Guidelines.